-The property at the mine consisted of the mill-building, with machinery for reducing ore, all in running order, circular saw for sawing lumber, dwelling-house, board-ing-house, powder and tool-house, and other buildings, both at the mine and mill.
-I have no hesitation in saying that the failure of the enterprise was owing to Indian hostilities and the consequent insecurity of life and property in that exposed situation; that the loss of the company must have been very heavy, and the final destruction of the mill in 1869 is a death-blow to the enterprise for the present; that if it had not been for the impossibility of the company's prosecuting the work on account of Indian hostilities and want of millitary protection, the mill would have paid handsomely from the beginning.
+to spare from Fort whipple, and classified of the mill building, with machinery for reducing The property at the mine consisted of the mill building, with machinery for reducingore, all in running order, circular saw for sawing lumber, dwelling-house, boardinghouse, powder and tool-house, and other buildings, both at the mine and mill.
+I have no hesitation in saying that the failure of the enterprise was owing to Indian the consequent insecurity of life and property in that exposed situation;

+I have no hesitation in saying that the failure of the enterprise was owing to Indian hostilities and the consequent insecurity of life and property in that exposed situation; that the loss of the company must have been very heavy, and the final destruction of the mill in 1869 is a death-blow to the enterprise for the present; that if it had not been for the impossibility of the company's prosecuting the work on account of Indian hostilities and want of military protection, the mill would have paid handsomely from the beginning.